Low Voltage RAM vs. Standard RAM Modules: What is the difference?

 Can You Mix Low Voltage and High Voltage RAM Modules?

-Yes, a low voltage RAM Chip can work normally with a high voltage RAM module because it is backward compatible.
+Yes, a low voltage Memory Chip can work normally with a high voltage Memory module because it is backward compatible.
 A motherboard that doesn’t support a low voltage RAM (1.35V) will run it at 1.5V because of this backward compatibility feature.

 However, it is not advisable to mix these RAM Modules as doing so may diminish the useful life of these components and lower system performance.